Karbon Series: In-Vehicle Computer

-Common Features of an In-Vehicle Computer
+Common features of an in-vehicle computer

 An in-vehicle computer requires more features than a traditional desktop PC can deliver.
-In-vehicle computation at the edge requires you to consider factors such as: operating temperature, shock/vibration ratings, in-vehicle power, and automotive industry specific feature requirements.
-OnLogic has designed a series of Rugged fanless PCs specifically engineered to overcome the challenges associated with in-vehicle computer deployments.
+In-vehicle computation at the edge requires you to consider factors such as: operating temperature, impact forces/vibration ratings, in-vehicle power, and automotive industry specific feature requirements.
+OnLogic offers many rugged fanless PCs such as our Karbon Series specifically engineered to overcome the challenges associated with in-vehicle computer deployments.
 So what are some common features to look for in an in-vehicle computer?

-CAN Bus: The Standard for Device Communication In-Vehicle
+CAN Bus: The standard for device communication in-vehicle

 Let’s say you are in charge of developing a fleet management solution for a food truck company.
 By interfacing with the vehicle through CAN Bus to gather telematics information, you could create an application for predictive maintenance.
-This would allow you to bring trucks in for repair before they breakdown in the field.
+This would allow you to bring trucks in for repair before they break down in the field.
 You can pair your OnLogic in-vehicle computer with an integrated 4G LTE Modem so data can easily be aggregated and sent back to your server remotely.
 Many businesses looking to do predictive maintenance at the edge will pair OnLogic hardware with an existing cloud solution such as AWS Greengrass.
 With built-in tools for machine learning, AWS Greengrass enhances these predictive maintenance applications such as edge machine learning inference, and connectors to common communication protocols such as CAN Bus.

-Power over Ethernet (PoE): Bring “vision” to the Edge
+Power over ethernet (PoE): bring “vision” to the edge

 Besides interfacing with the vehicle itself, many applications require the vehicle to observe what’s happening around it.
 This is important because vehicles do not exist in isolated environments.

 For example, an autonomous floor cleaning robot company uses 3 PoE cameras paired with a LiDAR sensor to navigate around the offices they clean.
 Those sensors run back to the internal OnLogic PC which does the vision inferencing and real time decision making.
-All OnLogic Karbon systems can be configured with PoE or PoE+ to connect your PoE enabled devices.
+Most OnLogic Karbon systems can be configured with PoE or PoE+ to connect PoE enabled devices.

-Solve Power Issues with an Ignition Sensing PC
+Solve power issues with an ignition sensing PC

 Let’s say you’ve developed an IoT solution for delivery drivers to know which specific packages are to be delivered to specific addresses with a connection back to AWS cloud for supervisor dashboards at the logistics command center.
 The drivers regularly have to turn the engine off to make deliveries at commercial addresses.
-Using OnLogic’s programmable Ignition settings would allow the PC to stay on and have a constant connection without interruption.
+OnLogic’s programmable ignition settings allow the PC to stay on and have a constant connection without interruption.

-Rugged Computers for the In-Vehicle Environment
+Rugged computers for the in-vehicle environment